Pricing of debt and equity in a financial network with comonotonic endowments: Comparative statics

-\begin{example} Consider the financial system with 2 banks and an additional societal node as depicted in Figure~\ref{fig:2bank}.
+Consider the financial system with 2 banks and an additional societal node as depicted in Figure~\ref{fig:2bank}.
 This two bank system with an additional societal node is such that bank $1$ owes $7$ units to bank $2$ and $3$ to the societal node and bank $2$ owes $3$ units to both bank $1$ and the societal node.
-Additionally, for simplicity and where otherwise we are not varying that parameter, we consider the risky asset to have initial price $q_0 = 1$, volatility $\sigma = 1$, and the claims to have maturity at time $T = 1$.
-Further, the risk-free rate is assumed to be $r = 0$.
+Additionally, for simplicity and where otherwise we are not varying that parameter, we consider the risky asset to have volatility $\sigma = 1$ and the claims to have maturity at time $T = 1$.
+Further, {recall that} the risk-free rate is assumed to be $r = 0$.
 We consider this simple, illustrative, example so as to demonstrate the effects of the financial network (in comparison to the same system in two baseline systems without interbank debt as in~\cite{merton1974}).
-For a clear comparison we will take this system without bankruptcy costs ($\alpha_x = \alpha_L = 1$) and with a common risky asset following a geometric Brownian motion.
-Specifically, we will consider the same comparative statics on the risk premium as undertaken by~\cite{merton1974}, i.e.\ by varying the debt-firm value ratios and the maturity of the debt claims.
+For a clear comparison we will take this system without bankruptcy costs ($\alpha_x = \alpha_L = 1$)\footnote{{Except where otherwise noted, the choice of bankruptcy costs do not alter any conclusions within this case study.}} and with a common risky asset exhibiting a lognormal distribution at maturity.
+Specifically, we will consider the same comparative statics on the effective interest rate as undertaken by~\cite{merton1974}, i.e.\ by varying the debt-firm value ratios and the maturity of the debt claims.
 We omit a consideration of varied volatility as the conclusions from that study are directly comparable to that of modifying the maturity of the debt claims.
-Please note that since we have assumed $r=0$ we will use the terms risk premium and effective interest rate interchangeably. \begin{enumerate} \item First we will consider the impact of the debt-firm value ratios $d = \diag\left(b + sq_0 + \Pi^\T \bar p\right)^{-1}\bar p$ on the risk premium and thus the price of debt for each firm.
-In~\cite{merton1974} in which no firm holds any interbank assets ($\sum_{j = 1}^n \pi_{ji} \bar p_j = 0$), it was shown that an individual firm's debt-firm value ratio can completely determine its own risk premium $R-r$.
-However, herein we consider explicitly the effects of the interbank assets.
-In our case, we can vary $d$ by either: \begin{enumerate} \item altering the liabilities $\bar p$ and keeping investments $s$ constant, i.e.
+We wish to note that since we have assumed $r=0$, the risk premium $R_i(sq) - r$ utilized by~\cite{merton1974} is equivalent to the effective interest rate herein.
+We wish to highlight two key insights from this case study.
+First, we wish to study the impacts that network effects have on the price of debt and equity.
+This comparison with the single firm setting of~\cite{merton1974} demonstrates that qualitative conclusions no longer hold in general once the network effects and systemic risk are taken into account; namely the debt-firm value ratio does \emph{not} uniquely define the price of debt and equity (Section~\ref{sec:2bank-d}) nor does it define the shape of the term structure, i.e., the dependence of the effective interest rate on maturity $T$ (Section~\ref{sec:2bank-T}).
+Second, we consider the performance of our aforementioned baseline heuristics to demonstrate their relevance in estimating the price of debt and equity.